 - a.
 Junior and senior football game quarters shall be 12 minutes as per timing regulations of the Football Canada Rulebook. - b.
 Four downs, one yard neutral zone.
-Effective September of 2017, SDSSAA senior will move to full Canadian Amateur rules (3 down football). - c.
+SDSSAA senior football will adopt Canadian Amateur rules (3 down football). - c.
 There shall be no neutral zone. - d.
 In the event that a Team B player goes offside and breaks the plane of the line of scrimmage before the ball is snapped, play shall be stopped only if contact with a Team A player is made (rule 4.2.3). - d.
 The ball can be scrimmages all the way up to the defense's goal line. - e.
 The ball cannot be scrimmages inside the offense's 1 yard line. - f.
 On special team plays, defenders cannot be lined up over the center or in the A gap (the A Gap is the Gap between the Center and Guard).
 Penalty Illegal Procedure Defence 5 yards.
 The center (long snapper) must remain on the line of scrimmage until the ball is kicked.
 Penalty Illegal man down field 5-yard penalty - 7.
-NOSSA regulations will be adopted pertaining to game ball size (must be the official CIS / CFL size and weight).
+NOSSA regulations will be adopted pertaining to game ball size (must be the official CIS / CFL size and weight). - 8.
+One coach may meet with his team on the field during time outs. - 9.
+If a player receives any combination of three (3) objectionable conduct and/or unnecessary roughness penalties, this will lead to an automatic game ejection.
+Any game ejection will require a Board of Reference hearing prior to a return to participation. - 10.
+If a coach receives two (2) objectionable conduct bench penalties, this will lead to an automatic game ejection. - Lining up and hitting a player who is well away from the ball and has no involvement in the current play will be considered Unnecessary Roughness. - 12.
+Mercy Rule Once a team gets a 30 point lead, the game will go to straight time, regardless of time outs or scoring plays.
+Clock will stop on injuries at coaches' discretion - 13.
+The half time break will be maximum ten (10) minutes duration.